-Nataliia Morze: What is your opinion about MOOCs?
-Are they good or bad for the future of the university?
-As you know, these courses are open and free (if it is required, students receive certificate), but at the university students should pay for study.
+What is your opinion about MOOC - is it good or bad for the future of the university?
+There're free courses (if necessary, one can obtain a certificate), and at the University we have to pay.

-Eugenia Smyrnova-Trybulska: MOOCs are very important and necessary first of all in informal education.
-Simultaneously, the elaborating of the MOOC is a very hard task and needs intellectual work of a lot of teachers, authors as well as a lot of time because issuing official certificates should be paid.
+MOOCs are very important and necessary first of all in informal education.
+Simultaneously, the elaborating of the MOOC is a very very hard task and needs intellectual work of a lot of teachers, authors as well as a lot of time because issuing official certificates should be paid.
 On the other hand, if the authors have financial support from grants or other sources, the MOOCs course could be free of charge for students.
 However, a little payment could be additional motivation for students to end the course and receive the certificate.

-Martin Drlik: I consider MOOCs can improve and fill the empty place in the educational universe.
+I consider MOOCs can improve and fill the empty place in the educational universe.
 I do not consider MOOCs to be a concurrency to the universities.
 MOOCs are free.
 However, the accepted certificates are also paid.
 They are not accepted by the recruiters at the same time.
 Therefore, the position of the universities is not jeopardized.
 Moreover, these certificates are not widely accepted.
 They do not replace successful completion of the study programs at the universities.
 On the other hand, MOOCs can improve the quality of the courses at the universities, because the students have easy access to the syllabus of the given subject at other universities and can compare it with the syllabus of the visited subject.

-Izabella Alvarez: Although the use of ICT technology was quickly proved to be very useful to the actual learning in Universities, in Portugal MOOC will take long before being considered as all the learning in Portugal is controlled and certified in terms of quality by the Ministry.
+Although the use of ICT technology was quickly proved to be very useful to the actual learning in Universities, in Portugal MOOC will take long before being considered as all the learning in Portugal is controlled and certified in terms of quality by the Ministry.